PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 17:25:25
+Last updated: 2024-04-02 17:25:59
-Random Quote: Constant kindness can accomplish much.
-As the sun makes ice melt, kindness causes misunderstanding, mistrust, and hostility to evaporate. - Albert Schweitzer
+Random Quote: You can't win unless you learn how to lose. - Kareem Abdul-Jabbar